Employment-Based Green Cards

 Employment-Based Immigration Categories

 The United States offers several categories for employment-based permanent residence.
 The primary categories relevant to professionals and employers are EB-1 (priority workers), EB-2 (professionals with advanced degrees or exceptional ability), and EB-3 (skilled workers, professionals, and other workers).
-Each category has distinct eligibility requirements, processing pathways, and wait times.
+Each category has distinct eligibility requirements, processing pathways, and visa-number considerations.

 PERM and Non-PERM Green Card Pathways